 The NMDGF Furbearer Program is interested in working with trappers to collect samples from kit and swift fox to monitor these species across the state.
 Trappers and hunters can assist NMDGF by collecting tissue samples (a piece of the foot-pad about the size of a pencil eraser) from any kit or swift fox harvested.
 Samples can be stored in small paper envelopes at room temperature or in Ziploc bags in the freezer.
 Trappers who participate are requested to provide detailed location information for each sample, including the GPS coordinates (if possible), the county, township and range.
-Samples can be submitted to the local NMDGF office or mailed to: NMDGF Santa Fe Office, One Wildlife Way, Santa Fe, NM 87505.
+Please call or email Nick Forman (505) 257-8701; Nicholas.Forman@state.nm.us) to arrange for collection of your samples.